Fine Art at Arches National Park

 Balanced Rock comes up next.
-Strangely enough, the view from the parking lot shows the formation with rock on top looking it’s most precarious.
-From other angles, it can just look like a big ball on a rock, without looking like its going to fall.
+Strangely enough, the view from the parking lot shows the formation with the rock on top looking its most precarious.
+From other angles, it can just look like a big ball on a rock, without looking like it's going to fall.
 This can be one of the best locations for night photography with the Milky Way.

-After Balanced Rock, a short drive down Windows Road will take you to one of the most popular area of the Park.
-Double Arch, North Window, South Window and Turret Arch are all accessed from the same parking lot.
-This is where you see the iconic image of Turret Arch looking through North Window.
+After Balanced Rock, a short drive down Windows Road will take you to one of the most popular areas of the Park.
+Double Arch, North Window, South Window, and Turret Arch are all accessed from the same parking lot.
+This is where you see the iconic image of Turret Arch looking through the North Window.
 It can be, however, a challenging and possibly dangerous climb onto the rocks to get this photograph.

-The main road heads north and there is a turn off to Delicate Arch Road.
-The trail up to the arch is 3 miles roundtrip with a 480 foot elevation gain.
-Even starting off late in the day for the iconic sunset shot of the arch, it is a difficult hike.
+The main road heads north and there is a turn-off to Delicate Arch Road.
+The trail up to the arch is 3 miles roundtrip with a 480-foot elevation gain.
+Even starting late in the day for the iconic sunset shot of the arch, it is a difficult hike.
 It can be pretty crowded, but there are plenty of spots to set up to shoot from.